 What is laser cutting machine?

-Laser cutting machine is an advanced plate processing equipment in the industry.
+The laser cutting machine is a state-of-the-art plate processing equipment in the industrial sector.

-This post mainly describes several cutting techniques that have been fully verified in the production process, including the application of frog leaping empty stroke feed, centralized perforation, micro connection, and the optimization of perforation point in laser cutting.
+This post focuses on several cutting methods that have been successfully implemented in the production process, such as the use of frog leaping empty stroke feed, centralized perforation, micro connection, and the optimization of perforation points in laser cutting.

-In the actual production, the cutting quality and processing efficiency of the workpiece are effectively improved through the above methods.
+By implementing these techniques in actual production, the cutting quality and processing efficiency of the workpiece are significantly improved.